 Treating our Torah as a Torat Chayim is an integral part of our mission at Yeshivat He’Atid.
 Torah should be perceived as a lifestyle that goes beyond the four walls of our Yeshiva.
 Talmud Torah at home is as important as the learning done at school.

-In that vein, we are excited to introduce a new program called “V’dibarta Bam.”
+This spirit is what animates our “V’dibarta Bam” Talmud Torah program.
 This program is named for the commandment we are given to have the words of Torah with us always.
 Continuing with this theme, the program has three parts:

 בשבתך בביתך - discussing the Torah learned in school for five minutes each school night.